ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 Because Issues are specialized Manifold Projects, Issue content is stored and managed in adapted Project records.

-To access an Issue record from the Manage Journals view, select the appropriate Journal from the list, choose the **Issues** sidebar, and then select an Issue.
+To access an Issue record from the Journals backend menu, select the appropriate Journal from the list, choose the **Issues** sidebar, and then select an Issue.
 That will redirect you to the Issue detail page where you can add new content to the Issue and adjust its layout.

 The options and controls on the Issue details page are almost identical to those for standard Projects and thus are described in the [Projects section of the documentation](../backend/projects.md).
 Differences in behavior between Projects and Issues is called out in the appropriate spaces therein.